 kETH holders can redeem their kETH for ETH (or ETH equivalent).

-Although dETH is fungible, it can be connected to savETH associated with specific validators.
-The dETH Vault automated account manager (AAM) curates savETH to produce the highest yield for kwETH holders.
+The fungible dETH is staked into to savETH and gets associated with specific validators via the dETH vault.
+The dETH Vault automated account manager (AAM) curated savETH to produce the highest yield for kwETH holders.